cscal/cscal.github.io/README.md

 # cscal.github.io
-# This is my home page for all my projects
+This is my home page for all my web development projects